maha-meihemid/bank-marketing-ml-platform/README.md

 ### 2. Configure Kaggle access

-1. Join the Kaggle competition `playground-series-s5e8` and accept its rules.
+1. Open the archived [Kaggle competition page](https://www.kaggle.com/competitions/playground-series-s5e8/overview) and accept the competition rules if Kaggle requests it before allowing data access.
 2. Create a Kaggle API token from your Kaggle account settings.
 3. Place the downloaded `kaggle.json` file in `~/.kaggle/kaggle.json`.
 4. Never commit that credential to Git.